Keeping in contact with legal advisers

 Confidential Access

-There are several organisations that are come under ‘confidential access’.
+There are several organisations that come under ‘confidential access’.
 This means that, like Prison Rule 39 letters, the prison can only examine and open your letters to these organisations under specific circumstances.

 These organisations include the Prisons and Probation Ombudsman, the Information Commissioner’s Office, the Criminal Cases Review Commission and the Samaritans.
 The full list is in PSI 49/2011 Prisoner Communications.